Logistic Regression

 📚 Logistic vs. Other Models

 I hope that now you can confidently explain the difference: logistic regression predicts probabilities (classification), while linear regression predicts continuous values (regression).
 However, like linear regression, logistic regression is the simplest form of classification models, so it could struggle with non-linear boundaries (e.g., data that is not linearly separable).
-Logistic regression vs other

 ✅ Summary